-In response to the new report by the Special Inspector General for Afghanistan Reconstruction (SIGAR) on US support to the mining sector in the country, Stephen Carter, Global Witness’s Afghanistan Campaign Leader said:
+In response to the new report by the Special Inspector General for Afghanistan Reconstruction (SIGAR) on US support to the mining sector in the country, Dominic Smith, Global Witness’s Afghanistan Campaign Leader said:

 “We welcome the report, and share SIGAR’s concerns over US taxpayer funds being wasted on projects which had inadequate planning and oversight.
 However, our greatest concern is the fundamental strategic direction of US support to the Afghan mining sector.

 The biggest threat to the promise of Afghan mining is not a lack of investment but a lack of governance.
 Illegal mining and exploitation of mining by armed groups means that mining currently contributes more to corruption and conflict than it does to Afghanistan’s development.
 Yet the primary focus on US support to the sector has been on commercial concerns such as supporting tenders, on which the Task Force for Business Stability Operations (TFBSO) alone spent $46.5m.”

 Ikram Afzali, Executive Director of Integrity Watch Afghanistan, said: